OleGreg/growcast/README.md

 # Growcast 🌱

 ## Growcast is a web app that combines weather forecasting with personalized gardening advice.
-## Built with a modern tech stack — React, FastAPI, and Docker
+## Built with a modern tech stack — React, FastAPI, postgreSQL, SQLAlchemy, Docker
 Growcast aims to help gardeners make better planting, watering, and care decisions based on live weather conditions.

 ## Features